YiFangwan/kernel/doc/docutils/salomepypkg.rst

 Complement A: Organizing the SALOME python functions in a packaged structure
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+This chapter contains the instruction notes to organise the python files of SALOME in a packaged python structure.
+This is the first step of the development process, whose goal is to validate the principles and show a possible way.

 :Contacts: Guillaume Boulant, Christian Caremoli, Renaud Barate

-This notes are the instructions to organise the python files of SALOME in a packaged python structure.
-This is the first step of the development process, whose goal is to validate the principles and show a possible way.

 Objectives
 ==========